Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 • NvRequireComSpec

-#@SECTION: 3.
-It is possible to aggregate a implInitValue and an appInitValue at the
+3. It is possible to aggregate a implInitValue and an appInitValue at the

 deﬁnition of a CalibrationParameterValue.